The Board is responsible to shareholders for effective direction and control of the Company.

 In addition, under the Companies Law, the Audit Committee is required to monitor deficiencies in the administration of the Company, including by consulting with the internal auditor and independent accountants, to review, classify and approve related party transactions and extraordinary transactions, to review the internal auditor’s audit plan and to establish and monitor whistle-blower procedures.

 The UK Corporate Governance Code recommends that an audit committee should comprise at least three members who are independent non-executive directors, and that at least one member should have recent and relevant financial experience.
-The Audit Committee is chaired by Mr Fairbairn, and its other members are Daniel King, Steve Baldwin and Anne Grim.
-The Directors consider that Mr. Fairbairn has recent and relevant financial experience in accordance with the requirements of the UK Corporate Governance Code.
+The Audit Committee is chaired by Ms. Gottlieb, and its other members are Daniel King, Steve Baldwin and Anne Grim.
+The Directors consider that Ms. Gottlieb has recent and relevant financial experience in accordance with the requirements of the UK Corporate Governance Code.

 The Audit Committee is expected to meet formally at least four times a year and otherwise as required.
 Further meetings may be called as required.
 The internal and external auditors have the right to attend meetings.
 The relevant Executive Directors, the Company's legal advisers and other persons may, by invitation from the Audit Committee, attend meetings.
 At least once per year, the Audit Committee may, if it so requires, meet privately with the external auditors.